Sore FEET? Could be Plantar Fasciitis

-Plantar Fasciitis is an inflammation of a thick band of tissue that connects the heel bone to the toes.
+Plantar Fasciitis refers to the inflammation of a thick band of tissue that connects the heel bone to the toes.
 Normally these ligaments act as shock absorbers supporting the arch of the foot.

 Too much pressure on your feet can cause inflammation, heel pain and stiffness.

 – Playing sports that puts stress on the heel bone like running, dance and aerobics

 – Prolonged time on feet

 – Pain under heel (may be dull or sharp) and at times can feel like a knife sticking into the foot

 – Often worse first thing in the morning or after prolonged sitting

 3 Tips to help plantar fasciitis

 Roll your foot on a tennis or golf ball.
 If the pain is intense then try filling up a plastic water bottle with water then freeze it.
 Once frozen, then use this to roll your foot on.
 Complete this stretch 4-5 times daily for 15 minutes.